Undergraduate Catalog

 Technology, Computing, and Media Resources

-Technology is integrated into the curriculum in many departments and programs to enhance the instructional process and prepare students to meet the challenges presented by the use of technology in the workplace.
-Technology facilities on campus include specialized computing labs dedicated to the use of certain departments as well as general-purpose computing labs available to the entire community.
+Technology is integrated into academic programs to enrich the instruction and learning process and prepare students to meet the challenges presented by the use of technology in the workplace.
+Technology facilities throughout campus include specialty and general-purpose computing labs available to the entire community.

 Lewis & Clark maintains an institution-wide network, including robust Wi-Fi, to access the internet and college resources.
-Students have 24-hour access to computing labs in the Aubrey R. Watzek Library, which include printers, during the academic school year.
+Students have 24-hour access to computing labs in the Aubrey R. Watzek Library, including printers, for academic use.

-Information Technology student employees and staff are available to assist in troubleshooting and learning how to use hardware and software.
-The Service Desk is a valuable resource for receiving technical assistance and borrowing gear for classwork, extracurricular activities, or personal use.
-The Service Desk is located on the first floor of the Aubrey R. Watzek Library or can be reached via email at itservice@lclark.edu.
+Information Technology student employees and staff are available to educate users about a specific list of hardware and software and to troubleshoot technological issues.
+The IT Service Desk is a valuable frontline resource for accessing technical assistance as well as a wide range of hardware, including specialized equipment for academic and extracurricular activities or personal use, and basic items such as adapters and mobile-device chargers.
+The IT Service Desk is located on the first floor of the Aubrey R. Watzek Library and can be reached via email at itservice@lclark.edu.

-In addition, the Educational Technology team members offer training, via tutorials, workshops, and one-on-one instruction, utilizing their expertise in multimedia.
-This includes video and photo editing, virtual reality, 3-D printing, and audiovisual services to support instructional needs, campus life activities, special events, and institutional advancement activities.
+In addition, the Educational Technology team members offer training, workshops, documentation, and one-on-one instruction, utilizing their expertise in multimedia.
+This includes video and photo editing, spatial computing, 3-D printing, generative AI, and audiovisual services to support instructional needs, campus life activities, special events, and institutional advancement activities.

 Veterans Services

-Lewis & Clark assists with the VA education-benefits verification process for students through each of its three schools’ registrar’s offices.
+Lewis & Clark assists with the U.S. Department of Veterans Affairs (VA) education-benefits verification process for students through each of its three schools’ registrar’s offices.

 Any student receiving VA education benefits while attending Lewis & Clark is required to obtain transcripts from all previously attended schools and submit them to the appropriate VA school-certifying official listed below for review of prior credit.
 Lewis & Clark will not prevent a student from starting their course of education before providing a certificate of eligibility for entitlement.
 Lewis & Clark will not impose any penalty due to the delayed disbursement of funding from the VA under chapters 31 or 33.
 Do not hesitate to contact any of the VA school-certifying officials if you have questions or need assistance.